 Since Social Science comprises four subjects – History, Political Science, Economics, and Geography – keeping track of the syllabus for every unit is a challenging task.
 With the introduction of the concept of term 1 and term 2 examinations, the total syllabus of social science has been divided too.

 It means that students only have to study a specific number of chapters of the year’s second term of board examinations.
-Here is the list of social science syllabus, categorized based on the chapters.
+Here is the list of social science syllabi, categorized based on the chapters.

 Section 1: Events and Processes

 Section 2: Only one of the following is to be asked in the periodic tests only